Maps have been used for about 2,600 years, since the first Babylonian world map, known as the Imago Mundi, was created in the 6th century BCE.

 Groupe Chèque Déjeuner uses Maporama GeoPlatform to geocode large volumes of data and publish them on website and smartphones maps.

-Swarovski chose Maporama GeoMarketplace to help website visitors find their store locations worldwide.
+IKEA chose Maporama GeoMarketplace to help people find their businesses all around the world.